Tax Breaks for Foster Parents

 Payments for Foster Care

-Any payments that you receive for foster care from an authorized agency or state or local government, are not taxable income.
+Any payments that you receive as foster parents care from an authorized agency or state or local government, are not taxable income.
 The reason for that is because these funds are to be used to support the foster child, and not for your own personal use, as other types of income would.